puzzmo-com/blog.puzzmo.com/content/posts/2024/09/17/feature-flags-and-new-urls/index.md

 ![A screenshot of puzzmo.com  showing an active feature flag](active-ff.png)

-We'll also do changelog entries like this, so you can keep up either via the blog, Discord of by looking at news on the Puzzmo homepage.
+We'll also do changelog entries like this, so you can keep up either via the blog, Discord or by looking at news on the Puzzmo homepage.

 ## New Puzzle URLs